-In accordance with the CEQ and USAF regulations for implementing NEPA, USAF is soliciting comments on this Draft EA/OEA from interested and affected parties.
-When providing input on the EA/OEA, the USAF requests that comments be substantive in nature.
-Generally, substantive comments are regarded as those specific comments that challenge the analysis, methodologies, or information in the EA/OEA as being factually inaccurate or analytically inadequate; that identify impacts not analyzed or developed and evaluate reasonable alternatives or feasible mitigations not considered by the USAF; or that offer specific information that may have a bearing on the decision, such as differences in interpretations of significance, scientific, or technical conclusions, or cause changes or revisions in the proposal.
-Nonsubstantive comments, which do not require a specific USAF response, are generally considered to be those comments that are non-specific; express a conclusion, an opinion, agree, or disagree with the proposals; vote for or against the proposal itself, or some aspect of it; state a position for or against a particular alternative; or otherwise state a personal preference or opinion.
-All substantive comments, either written or verbal, received during the public comment period, will be given full and equal consideration in the preparation of the Final EA/OEA.
+In accordance with the CEQ and DAF regulations for implementing NEPA, DAF solicited comments on the Draft EA/OEA from interested and affected parties.
+When providing input on the EA/OEA, the DAF requested that comments be substantive in nature.
+Generally, substantive comments are regarded as those specific comments that challenge the analysis, methodologies, or information in the EA/OEA as being factually inaccurate or analytically inadequate; that identify impacts not analyzed or developed and evaluate reasonable alternatives or feasible mitigations not considered by the DAF; or that offer specific information that may have a bearing on the decision, such as differences in interpretations of significance, scientific, or technical conclusions, or cause changes or revisions in the proposal.
+Non-substantive comments, which do not require a specific DAF response, are generally considered to be those comments that are non-specific; express a conclusion, an opinion, agree, or disagree with the proposals; vote for or against the proposal itself, or some aspect of it; state a position for or against a particular alternative; or otherwise state a personal preference or opinion.
+All substantive comments, either written or verbal, received during the public comment period, were given full and equal consideration in the preparation of the Final EA/OEA.

-A Notice of Availability (NOA) for the Draft EA/OEA, and the Draft Finding of No Significant Impact (FONSI), was published on February 19, 2022 in local and regional newspapers for HAFB, VAFB, DPG, and USAG-KA (see Table 1-1).
+A Notice of Availability (NOA) for the Draft EA/OEA, and the Draft Finding of No Significant Impact (FONSI), was published on February 19, 2021, in local and regional newspapers for HAFB, VSFB, DPG, and USAG-KA (see Table 1-1) and the DAF also announced the availability of the Draft EA/OEA online and via Twitter.
 The NOA invited the public to review and comment on the Draft EA/OEA.
 The public and agency review period ended on March 22, 2021.
 The Draft EA/OEA and Draft FONSI were available over the Internet at gbsdtesteaoea.govsupport.us.
-A list of agencies and organizations that were sent a notice of availability of the document is provided in Appendix C. A total of 44 comments were received from agencies and the public.
-Comment letters from the NMFS, U.S. EPA Region 9, USFWS, and the Santa Barbara Air Pollution Control District are included in Appendix A. All comments received were considered in the development of this Final EA/OEA and are a part of the administrative record.
+A list of agencies and organizations that were sent a notice of availability of the document is provided in Appendix C.